wentaoL86/Awesome-Human-Video-Generation/README.md

 #### If you like our project, please give us a star ⭐ on this GitHub.
 #### If you have any suggestions, please feel free to contact: [wlei117@connect.hkust-gz.edu.cn](wlei117@connect.hkust-gz.edu.cn).

-This repository focus on half/full body human video generation research work, Application and Datasets.

-The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait will not included if it does not consider the human appearance and hand and body motion.

 ## Human Body Video Demo